FAQ’s – frequently asked questions – are commonplace across the web.

 No matter if you have written the code yourself, used a generator or a plugin, you should always validate your schema.

+The best way to validate your schema markup is to use Googles structured data testing tool, which provides both a schema validator, and a rich snippets tester.
 If you have used a generator or written the code yourself, just copy and paste the code snippet in and run the test.
-If the schema markup was generated by the page, I still recommend to run a test, just in case, no plugin is perfect.
+If the schema markup was generated by the page, I still recommend running a test, just in case, as no plugin is perfect.

 Use our free Schema Generator

-We provide a free to to create your schema in JSON-LD.
-This is the first that enable you to include markup for entities and the hierarchical structure of your content.
+We provide a free tool to create your schema in JSON-LD.
+This is the first that enables you to include markup for entities and the hierarchical structure of your content.

 Try our free Schema Generator for your FAQs and be ahead of the game.